-- Additional information may be required around cultivation practice at sowing and residual disposal method depending on the crop. - ONLY check modify growth curve and harvesting box if you have expert knowledge on crop physiology. - Enter specify soil test values if known, otherwise leave box unchecked. - Chicory (or similar): Where this is planted as a single species crop within the assessment year using cultivation, enter as a fodder crop under rape.
-If the chicory has been sown prior to the assessment year, or is sown in a pasture mix, leave out of fodder crop model, and allow the model to treat it as pasture. - Sorghum: Enter sorghum into the model as maize with a default yield at "75" per cent of the model maize yield default.
+- Additional information may be required around cultivation practice at sowing and residual disposal method depending on the crop. - Only enter a sowing event if it actually happens in Year 1 or the reporting year - ONLY check modify growth curve and harvesting box if you have expert knowledge on crop physiology. - Enter specify soil test values if known, otherwise leave box unchecked. - Chicory (or similar): Where this is planted as a single species crop within the assessment year using cultivation, enter as a fodder crop under rape.
+If the chicory has been sown prior to the assessment year, or is sown in a pasture mix, leave out of fodder crop model, and allow the model to treat it as pasture.

-Cultivate
+• Sorghum: Enter sorghum into the model as maize silage with a default yield at "75" per cent of the model maize silage yield default.

-Only specify a cultivation event if cultivation occurs in any month other than the month of sowing.

-OVERSEER assumes that when you sow a crop, cultivation occurs in the same month.
+Cultivate Recommendation: Only specify a cultivation event if cultivation occurs in any month other than the month of sowing.
+Justification: OVERSEER assumes that when you sow a crop, cultivation occurs in the same month.
+Fertiliser Recommendation: Enter fertiliser and lime product description, application rate and method applied on a monthly basis. • Click on the symbol beside fertilise to create multiple fertiliser activities.
+Check the desired year(s), months required and add one or more applications as required.

-Fertiliser

-Recommendation: Enter fertiliser and lime product description, application rate and method applied on a monthly basis.

-• Click on the symbol beside fertilise to create multiple fertiliser activities.

 NOTE: Fertiliser applied to the pastoral block that is also applied to the fodder crop block before it is sown into the crop and after it is resown to pasture should also be entered here.

-Irrigate

-Recommendation: See section 4.11 and follow those instructions for irrigation entry for fodder crop and crop blocks.

-Cut/Graze

-Recommendation: Enter method of defoliation for each month it occurs.

-- If method is cut and carry, destination of the crop must be specified and enter percentage of the crop eaten by each animal type. - " Cut and carry crop can only be sent to one destination each month, if more than one destination choose the dominant destination. - If method is grazed in situ, source of farm stock should be selected and enter the percentage of the crop eaten by each animal type. - " If restricted grazing occurs enter the hours/day the crop is grazed for.

-NOTE: Ensure final harvest is selected for the month of the last defoliation of the crop.

-NOTE: In the crop block, an option to add additional defoliations at final harvest for fodder or forage crops has been added.
-This option is only available in the final month of the reporting year.
-If no information is entered into the additional defoliation tab all the crop is fed during the month/s entered in the reporting year.
-If there are additional defoliations after the final month of the reporting year enter the number of additional defoliations.

-NOTE: In the crop block, an option to select 'crop stored prior to feeding out' is available if the crop is cut and carry and the destination of the crop is 'on pastoral blocks'.
-By selecting this option you are spreading out the feeding of this crop over the whole year i.e. a maize silage crop which is fed out over multiple months.
-The assumption if this is not selected is all the crop is feed in the month of harvest.
+Irrigate Recommendation: See section 4.11 and follow those instructions for irrigation entry for fodder crop and crop blocks.
+Cut/Graze Recommendation: Enter method of defoliation for each month it occurs.
+If method is cut and carry, destination of the crop must be specified and enter percentage of the crop eaten by each animal type. " Cut and carry crop can only be sent to one destination each month, if more than one destination choose the dominant destination. • If method is grazed in situ, source of farm stock should be selected and enter the percentage of the crop eaten by each animal type. " If restricted grazing occurs enter the hours/day the crop is grazed for. final harvest is ticked when describing the last defoliation of a crop.
+For seed should only be ticked to indicate the end of the crop, e.g. it has been ppendix 13). forage crops has be year.
+If no informati the month/s entere block, an option to add additional defoliations at final harvest for fodder or een added.
+This option is only available in the final month of the reporting on is entered into the additional defoliation tab all the crop is fed during d in the reporting year.
+If there are additional defoliations after the final ting year enter the number of additional defoliations. crop is cut and carr option you are spre crop which is fed o block, an option to select 'crop stored prior to feeding out' is available if the ry and the destination of the crop is 'on pastoral blocks'.
+By selecting this bading out the feeding of this crop over the whole year i.e. a maize silage ut over multiple months.
+The assumption if this is not selected is all the month of baryont crop is feed in the month of harvest.